A Reader Questions:

 After the beef is wrapped in foil it can can be finished either in the smoker or inside in the oven, set at 250 degrees.
 Continue cooking the roast another four hours, or until the internal temperature reaches about 200˚F. At that temperature the meat will be fork-tender.

 Carefully pour the collected juices into a container and place it in your fridge.
 Let chuck rest for about a half hour.
 Remove any remaining pockets of fat, then shred it with a couple of forks, or just chop it up with a big, sharp knife.

-Remove the fat from the top of the cooled beef juice, then add it back to the shredded beef and mix it in.
+Remove the fat from the top of the cooled beef juice, then add the de-fatted juice back into the shredded beef.
 You can add a bit of your favorite bbq sauce to the shredded chuck if you want, or serve it on the side.
 This makes killer sandwiches!